UjoQurius/ujoqurius.github.io/vulnlab/machines/lock/index.md

 -rw-r--r-- 1 qurius qurius   130 Jan 21 21:35 readme.md
 ```

-By the contents of the `index.html` file in the repository we can confirm that this indeed is the repository of the web site running on port 80.
-However, there are some other files it might be worth to look at.
-Let's take look at `readme.md`.
+By the contents of the `index.html` file in the repository, we can confirm that this indeed is the repository of the web site running on port 80.
+Let's look at some other files in the repository.
+Let's take look at `readme.md` first.

 ```
 ➜  website git:(main) cat readme.md